Virtual Consultations

 However, due to limitations of existing data, semaglutide cannot currently be recommended as a standard NASH therapy.
 More robust evidence from larger, longer trials is still needed before semaglutide can be firmly established as an effective NASH treatment.

-So while semaglutide shows promise for NASH based on its metabolic and anti-inflammatory profile, there remain knowledge gaps that must be filled through well-designed clinical research.
+So while semaglutide shows promise for NASH based on its metabolic and anti-inflammatory profile, there remain knowledge gaps that must be filled through well-designed clinical research

 Phase 3 trials currently underway have the potential to transform semaglutide into a pivotal part of the NASH treatment paradigm - but only if they can prove the drug positively impacts key histological and clinical outcomes for NASH patients.